Having the legal parts in place on your blog is a vital aspect of creating a successful blog. Plus it helps you to sleep at night!

 - In the drop-down, select your new Footer menu.

 For more help on editing the navigation menu, see my post – How to Add a WordPress Navigation Menu.

 You are not required by law to include a terms and conditions page on your blog.
 However, it is advisable, particularly if you sell goods or services on your site.
 It can help you in the event of complaints and sets expectations for delivery times, for example.

 You can add a terms and conditions page just like any other normal page.
 (Pages->Add New).

 Once you have made your T&C page, then you should add a link to it, usually in the footer.
-Use the same directions as above to add the T&Cs link to the footer.
+Use the same directions as described above for the privacy page.

 If you’re stuck on the wording for your T&Cs and don’t have the budget for a lawyer, you could try a T&Cs generator site.
 Here is one I found – TermsFeed.
 I have not used this service myself.
 If you do find it useful, do let me know.

 Update: Since I put a shop on my site, I had a need for a terms and conditions page which I made at TermsFeed.
 You can see it here.

 I found TermsFeed very easy to use and reasonably priced with a one-off fee.
 All I had to do was answer questions and it sent me the exact text to put on on my page, according to my specific requirements.